 The great majority of samples received at the lab are samples submitted by the Oregon Seed Certification Service and commercial samples submitted by seed companies.
-These samples are acceptable for Blue International Certificate (BIC) provided the necessary information to issue the certificate is provided.
+These samples are acceptable for Blue International Certificates (BIC), as long as the necessary information to issue the certificate is provided.

 It depends.
 The AOSA and ISTA Rules differ in sample size, testing procedures, and evaluation criteria for some species.
 If this is the case, a new test must be conducted for BIC.
 In most cases, we should be able to use the file sample at the lab to supply seed for the new tests.